Inushin/dockerNodeSSL/README.md

 - See all the information of a volumen (interesting of IPs): `docker inspect VOLUMEN_ID`

-## Installing Docker, Docker-compose and Composer 🛠
+## Installing Docker and Docker-compose 🛠
 ![Docker-composer](https://user-images.githubusercontent.com/57062736/141182130-b8ed2d7a-9a68-4387-b838-ba0d44bb4e0e.png)

 **Adjust the installation to your OS.
 Here you have the one for EC2(AWS) with CentOS**